How to Write Descriptions for Your Tours

 - The tour descriptions at each of the tour stops.

-As important as great descriptions are, some Tour Creators are reasonably intimidated at the prospect of writing one.
-In this article, we will share some simple steps and techniques to help you write them with ease!
+In this article, we will share some simple steps and techniques to help you write descriptions with ease!

 Tour Description for the Whole Tour